lazy-eggplant/vs.templ/docs/manual.md

 vs.tmpl <template-file> <data-file> [namespace=`s:`]
 ```

-Unlike its usage in vs.fltk, template must be specified on its own.
+Unlike its usage in vs.fltk, template must be specified on its own, as it cannot be inferred.

 There is also an alternative format: